meliodas137/distributed-rpc-caching/README.md

-# distributed-rpc-caching
+# Distributed RPC Caching
-A proof-of-concept of a generalised RPC level caching in a distributed system using traces
+A proof-of-concept of a generalised RPC level caching in a distributed system using traces.
+A distributed systems ocassionaly collect traces along with different metrics.
+If the logs/traces contain all the input and output parameters of the RPC calls, we can then potentially spot the deterministic calls.
+These RPC calls can then be cached for future invocations.
+Refreshing a cached value is based on a timer which can be manipulated manually.
+In the POC, we have created a sample JavaScript app to generate relevant traces.